 What Are the Effects of Perinatal OCD?

-Postpartum OCD can be very distressing for the mother and can affect how a mother feels about herself and bonds with her baby.
-Women with this condition are more likely to have marital problems and feel less confident in themselves.
-One study found that women with postpartum OCD responded less sensitively to their infants than mothers without OCD.10
+Postpartum OCD can be very distressing for the new parent, and can affect how they bond with the new baby.
+People with this condition are also more likely to have marital problems and feel less confident in themselves.
+One study found that those with postpartum OCD responded less sensitively to their infants than parents without OCD.14

-Women with postpartum OCD are also more likely to experience postpartum depression (PPD).
-PPD can affect the mother/infant bond and is associated with cognitive and emotional problems as the child grows older.11 It is important to note that these studies looked at untreated postpartum conditions.
+People with postpartum OCD are also more likely to experience postpartum depression (PPD).
+PPD can affect the parent/infant bond and is associated with cognitive and emotional problems as the child grows older.15 It is important to note that these studies looked at untreated postpartum conditions.
 If you’re experiencing postpartum OCD, getting treated can help you recover and reduce the likelihood of negative outcomes.

 Can Postpartum OCD Be Prevented?